turingschool/front-end-curriculum/lessons/module-1/js-4.md

   this.name = name;
 }

-// Make two restaurant objects, one named "Micis" and the other named "Chilis" var firstRest = new Restaurant("Micis") var secondRest = new Restaurant("Chilis")
+// Make two restaurant objects, one named "KFC" and the other named "Chilis" var firstRest = new Restaurant("KFC") var secondRest = new Restaurant("Chilis")

 // Get the name of the firstRest and the secondRest